SteppoBlazer/pokesparkyellow/README.md

 The palette switch for night n day system made so that certain interior maps, all the ones that are not in any town display a wrong palette for some unknown reason

 Occasionaly Pikas sprite dissappears when passing certain tile block of the new tilesets

+Ledges do not work as intended with the new inserted tilesets